 Issue full or partial refunds to buyers

-Sellers enrolled in eBay managed payments can issue full or partial refunds to buyers in the case or order cancellations, returned items, or other order issues, including items 'not as described'.
+Sellers can issue full or partial refunds to buyers in the case of order cancellations, returned items, or other order issues, including items 'not as described'.
 Buyer refunds issued through the issueRefund method are processed asynchronously, and sellers can track the status of the refund by making a getOrder call.

 Manage buyer-iniated payment disputes

-For sellers enrolled in eBay managed payments, it is possible that an eBay buyer will initiate a payment dispute with their payment provider instead of directly on the eBay platform.
-The payment dispute operations in the Fulfillment API allows sellers to discover these types of disputes.
+It is possible that an eBay buyer will initiate a payment dispute with their payment provider instead of directly on the eBay platform.
+The payment dispute operations in the Fulfillment API allow sellers to discover these types of disputes.
 In addition to 'get' calls that retrieve payment disputes that have been created, there are also operations to accept or contest these payment dispute, and operations to upload image files to support the seller's case if a seller decides to contest a payment dispute.

 Fulfillment API requirements and restrictions